ayotomiwale/r-code/README.md

-# r-code
+# VADeaths
 Hi there.
 Here is a simple exploratory data analysis of an inbuilt dataset in r (VADeaths).
-The analysis consist of few descriptive statistics, charts and two statistical inference analysis.
+The analysis also consist of few descriptive statistics, charts and two statistical inference analysis.